-Øyfjellet Wind Park will be Norway’s largest wind power installation and will supply local industry with locally produced, renewable energy.
+Øyfjellet Wind Park will supply local industry with locally produced, renewable energy.
 The aluminium works in Mosjøen, like much of Nordland’s industry, is founded on access to rich supplies of renewable energy.
 When the wind park is completed, all the power for the next 15 years will go to the cornerstone industry, Alcoa, in Mosjøen.

 Aluminium production requires a great deal of energy and Alcoa consumes around 3.3 TWh every year.
-The wind power installation will produce 1.2 TWh, which is equivalent to 36% of Alcoa’s annual consumption.
+The wind power installation will produce 1.32 TWh, which is equivalent to 39% of Alcoa’s annual consumption.
 This is one reason why the wind park is so important.
-It will guarantee opportunities for growth and, not least, provide predictability for Alcoa, as the agreement ensures a stable, low energy price.
+It will guarantee opportunities for growth and, not least, provide predictability for Alcoa, as the agreement ensures a competitive energy price.

 Access to more renewable energy is required for green industrial development and is crucial to halting the climate crisis.
 Hydroelectric power has been a mainstay of the Norwegian power system for generations.
 This is set to continue in the future, but now we need all the renewable energy we can get – wind, water and solar.